 In 2012, the library started the Family History Lab.
 This program is for anyone who is just beginning or has been working for years on gathering information to build their family tree.

 Taira Simmons, a staff member who has worked on her family history for many years, offers help and guidance in searching online for information during these sessions.
-Staff member Barb Mullen is available during the week to help anyone with their research.
+Staff member Cara Kinney is also available on some days to help anyone with their research.

 Other programs are offered throughout the year to help teach skills in family history searches.
 At these programs methods and strategies used to search for information found in public records, online, and in obituaries are discussed.
 Building a family history from those resources is also taught.
 Check the calendar of upcoming events to find out more about these fun and informative programs.